65 Reasons Why MPs Should Stop Brexit

 1. Johnson misled the Queen and illegally suspended parliament.

-In September 2019, the highest court in the UK, the Supreme Court, unanimously found that de Pfeffel Johnson acted illegally by suspending parliament and he may have even lied to the Queen.
+In September 2019, the Supreme Court, unanimously found that de Pfeffel Johnson acted illegally by suspending parliament.
+He may have even lied to the Queen.
 The decision was solely concerned with the lawfulness of Johnson’s decision to advise Her Majesty to prorogue parliament.
-The court found that Johnson did not prorogue parliament to prepare for a Queen’s speech, but instead he did it specifically to stop parliament from doing its job of scrutinising government policy and holding it to account.
+The court found that Johnson did not prorogue parliament to prepare for a Queen’s speech.
+Instead he did it specifically to stop parliament from doing its job of scrutinising government policy and holding it to account.

 2. No-deal would be “high-jacking the referendum result” .

 During the referendum no-deal was dismissed as ‘Project Fear’ or the worst possible outcome.
-Indeed, official Vote Leave literature claimed that no legal process would begin to leave the EU until a new deal with the EU had been negotiated.
-People were clearly led to believe that a good deal with the EU would be achieved and yet PM de Pfeffle Johnson now claims the UK should leave the EU without a deal to prevent any further delay in Brexit.
+Indeed, official Vote Leave literature claimed that no legal process would begin to leave the EU until a new deal had been negotiated.
+People were clearly led to believe that a good deal with the EU would be achieved.
+PM de Pfeffle Johnson now claims the UK should leave the EU without a deal to prevent any further delay.

 The ex-chancellor Philip Hammond has argued that a no-deal Brexit would be a betrayal of the referendum result.
-In a speech at the annual dinner of the CBI he criticised proponents of a no-deal Brexit as “high-jacking the referendum result” and putting their personal interests ahead of the national interest.
+In a speech at the annual dinner of the CBI he criticised proponents of a no-deal Brexit as “high-jacking the referendum result”.
+Putting their personal interests ahead of the national interest.

 3. Nigel Farage failed to declare £450,000 received from Arron Banks.

-Arron Banks has said that he funded Nigel Farage to the tune of £450,000 after the EU referendum and yet Farage failed to declare this money to the European Parliament register of interests.
+Arron Banks has said that he funded Nigel Farage to the tune of £450,000 after the EU referendum.
+Farage failed to declare this money to the European Parliament register of interests.
 As an MEP Nigel Farage should have declared such gifts to prevent them from keeping conflicts of interest a secret.

-Under EU parliamentary rules, Nigel Farage could be fined up to €10,000 if he is found to have broken EU rules and could be suspended from the EU parliament for up to 30 days.
+Nigel Farage could be fined up to €10,000 if he breaks EU rules and could be suspended from parliament for up to 30 days.

 4. Brexit Party funding could allow foreign interference in British democracy.

-The Brexit Party allows donations of less than £500 to be made via a PayPal account and Richard Tice, the Brexit Party’s chair and co-founder, acknowledged that he did not know if the PayPal account allowed the party to receive small donations in foreign currencies.
-Other parties collect personal information from donors and so the Brexit Party is open to abuse by foreign donors who wish to influence UK elections.
+The Brexit Party allows donations of less than £500 to be made via a PayPal account.
+Richard Tice, the Brexit Party’s chair and co-founder, acknowledged that he did not know if the PayPal account allowed the party to receive small donations in foreign currencies.
+Other parties collect personal information from donors.
+The Brexit Party is open to abuse by foreign donors who wish to influence UK elections.

 Former Prime Minister Gordon Brown has asked the Electoral Commission to open an investigation as he said;

-“Now Mr Farage heads a new Brexit Party, which is making questionable claims about the true source of its funding at a time when the Electoral Commission has warned of the dangers of multiple, small, anonymous donations being a cover for dirty money.”
+“Now Mr Farage heads a new Brexit Party, which is making questionable claims about the true source of its funding.
+The Electoral Commission has warned of the dangers of multiple, small, anonymous donations being a cover for dirty money.”

 5. Theresa May’s deal was defeated in Parliament by 230 votes.

 On 15th January 2019, the government’s Brexit withdrawal deal was voted down by Parliament in the meaningful vote by 202 to 432 votes.
-This was the largest ever defeat of a government in the House of Commons and in normal times this would have resulted in the immediate resignation of the Prime Minster.
+This was the largest ever defeat of a government in the House of Commons.
+In normal times this would be the immediate resignation of the Prime Minster.

 6. Theresa May knew Vote Leave broke the law before triggering Article 50.

 Prime Minister Theresa May knew that Vote Leave had probably broken electoral law when she triggered Article 50 according to her legal council in the High Court on 7th December 2018.
-This was confirmed during the Article 50 challenge when the government tried to prevent the public and Parliament knowing that Article 50 could be revoked without the approval of other EU members.
+This was confirmed when the government tried to prevent the public and Parliament knowing that Article 50 could be revoked without the approval of other EU members.

-This demonstrates how little respect Theresa May has for electoral law and that she is more interested in dealing with internal Conservative Party divisions than looking after the best interests of the country.
-Any statesman would put their country first rather than covering up for members of their own party who lied and cheated to win a referendum.
+This demonstrates how little respect Theresa May has for electoral law.
+She is more interested in dealing with internal Conservative Party divisions than looking after the best interests of the country.
+Any statesman would put their country first rather than covering up for their own party who cheated to win a referendum.